 Who to Notify When Someone Dies

-The Tell Us Once service covers government departments, but it does not notify banks, utility companies, insurers, or telecoms providers.
-You need to contact each of those organisations yourself.
-This guide gives you every phone number, online form, and step-by-step process you need.
+The Tell Us Once service covers government departments, but it does not reach banks, utility companies, insurers, or telecoms providers.
+Those need to hear from you directly, which we know is a lot to take on.
+This guide gives you every phone number, online form, and step to follow, so you never have to go hunting for them.

 47+